Listen to Read Program – A Unique Approach

 How the Program Works

-The Listen to Read program combines two specialised methods to give you the ultimate home based reading program.
-It is delivered as a listening program with an accompanying workbook so the child or student can follow along easily with minimal supervision.
+With minimal supervision, Listen to Read is a listening program with an accompanying workbook so your child can follow along easily.

 1. The Listen to Read curriculum